amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

   * __player models in hold-out__

-  I held out contests from January 2017 for model testing.
+  I held out contests from January 2017 for testing.
 Predicted versus true ownerships for each ownership observation are plotted below, with colors corresponding to athlete position, and where perfect predictions would lie on the line ```predicted ownership=true ownership```.
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/jan.RandomForestRegressor.gpp.png)
   Compare these predictions with the null model, which guesses the player's mean ownership each observation:
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/jan.mean.gpp.png)